jonathanp0/ZugNet/README.md

  * Hold depresses the key when '1' is received and releases it when '0' is received.
  * Toggle sends one keystroke a '1' is recieved and then another different one when '0' is received.
  * Sequence sends a series of keystrokes in steps, the next step is activated after a '1' is received.
 This can be used for instance to switch between a set different view angles withut needing different keys for each one.

+ ### Midi2MQTT and MQTT2DirectInput

+ These are command line tools which use an INI-like file format

 ## Requirements
 To build the software you will need to some extra binary components: